Sircular/Sircular.github.io/content/blog/why-is-crosscheck-so-bad-bayesian-statistics.md

 number of legitimate votes is marked as fraudulent.
 The numbers are close to equal, but this still shows that even with quite high rates of voter fraud, a system like Crosscheck needs to be extremely reliable to be effective at all.
 In practice?
-[This study] suggests that for every fraudulent vote prevented, approximately 300 legitimate votes are rejected.
+[This study][5] suggests that for every fraudulent vote prevented, approximately 300 legitimate votes are rejected.

 That doesn't sound like democracy to me.